Sunday 7 April 2019

 With an estimated population of 100,000 inhabitants in the 2nd century AD, Aquileia was one of the largest cities in the Roman Empire.
 It is well worth a visit for its ancient Roman remains and its basilica, an important monument of Christendom:

-Starting 600 metres south of the basilica, the marcia takes the participants on mixed terrain (mainly on trails and gravel roads) through agricultural land and vineyards between Aquileia and the Laguna di Grado.
+The marcia takes the participants on mixed terrain (mainly on trails and gravel roads) through agricultural land and vineyards between Aquileia and the Laguna di Grado.

 The 12km and 20km routes also feature beautiful sections along a canal, along the shore of the lagoon, and along the Fiume Natissa.